madomah2035/RoboArm/README.md

-##AUTHOR: MUSAH ADOMAH##
+**AUTHOR: MUSAH ADOMAH**
-#DATE: 17/06/25...
-02:34 AM...
+*DATE: 17/06/25...
+02:34 AM...*

->>> This is a miniature project to showcase remotely the power of programming inautomation and robotics.
+# This is a miniature project to showcase remotely the power of programming in automation and robotics.